 A custom installer could be required in case we need to provide custom user experience to our default ClickOnce installation process.
 Custom logic may include among others, system requirements checks, license agreement screen, customs messages, etc.

 The following steps will show you how to create a Custom Installer that installs an already existing ClickOnce application.
 Make sure you have a ClickOnce application deployed to either a web server location or a network share.
-If not, please look here for instructions on how to do it.
+If not, see the Microsoft documentation for instructions on how to do it.

 In the code above the variable deployManifestUri represents the Uniform Resource Identifier (URI) to the deployment manifest of the application that will be installed or in other words the location of the manifest where the ClickOnce application was deployed to.